jdrod13/UFOs/README.md

-•	**The website displays all data by representing a well-structured table with UFO's sighting date, city, state, country, shape, duration, and additional comments.
+**The website displays all data by representing a well-structured table with UFO's sighting date, city, state, country, shape, duration, and additional comments.**

 •	We design our website by using JavaScript and HTML.
 •	 The user would be required to click on the input boxes.
 If you enter an incorrect filter or a variable that does not exist in the data, you will get no result displayed.
 In this case, try again.
 •	To return to the original dataset (without filters included), click on the top left to say UFO Sightings, and the HTML will get redirected.**